fredrikwidlund/libdynamic/README.rst

 ========================

 The source uses GNU Autotools (autoconf_, automake_, libtool_), so
-compiling and installing is extremely simple:
+compiling and installing is simple:

 .. code-block:: shell